performant-software/faircopy/public/main-process/release-notes/latest.md

 ### Improvements

-* TEI Elements
-* Standoff resource type
+* Over a dozen new TEI modules.
+FairCopy now has support for most of the elements in the TEI Guidelines.
+* Support for standoff markup using the standOff resource type.
+Great for prosopographia and bibliography.
-* sourceDoc resource type
+* Better support for diplomatic transcription using the sourceDoc resource type.
-* search full text by el, by attr
+* Full text search in projects.
+Filter search by element name or by attribute name/value pairs.
-* batch import
-* keyboard shortcuts
+* Batch import of resources.
+You can now batch import a directory of TEI/XML or UTF-8 encoded texts.
+* Keyboard shortcuts and accessibility.
+Software now Section 508 compliant.
+Support for keyboard users and screen readers.
+* *Experimental* Right-to-left (RTL) language editing.
+Using the xml:lang attribute, you can now edit texts in LTR or RTL.
+Support for mixed languages in the same resource.

+### Bug Fixes

+* Improvements to rendering of structural tree.
+* Enhanced placement of inline elements.
+* Improved deletion and backspace mechanics.
+* Improvements to cut and paste.

 ## Version 0.11.0